 In Integration testing, individual modules are integrated and tested together for correctness.

-Let each of the three screens in the above example be developed by three different team members.
+Let each of the three screens in the above example is developed by three different team members.
 Now that they are finished with Unit testing, it is time to bring all the code together and check if they work well together.
 Integration testing is performed to ensure that data or control is transferred correctly from one screen to another.

 Here are some sample integration test cases for the Employee Application example: